Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Results

-Solving the spectral degeneracy of the \class{X}-complex in the Bus-DeMeo scheme is the main motivation to re-introduce the albedo to the taxonomic system.
-As such, the principal evolution of the taxonomy occurs for \class{X}-types.
+Solving the spectral degeneracy of the \class{X}-complex in the Bus-DeMeo scheme is the main motivation to reintroduce the albedo to the taxonomic system.
 We employ the system established in \citet{1984PhDT.........3T}; asteroids in the \class{X}-complex are differentiated based on their albedo values and are labelled \class{P}, \class{M}, and \class{E} in ascending order of albedo, while the letter \class{X} is retained for observations without albedo.
-However, instead of applying strict limits,\footnote{\citet{1984PhDT.........3T} applied visual albedo separations of $\sim$0.06 between \class{P} and \class{M} and $\sim$0.28 for \class{M} and \class{E}.} we model the joint albedo distribution of all observations in clusters which we consider to be \class{X}-like based on their spectral appearance: clusters 17, 22, 35, 37, and 46.
+However, instead of applying strict limits,\footnote{\citet{1984PhDT.........3T} applied visual albedo separations of $\sim$0.06 between \class{P} and \class{M} and $\sim$0.28 for \class{M} and \class{E}.} we model the joint albedo distribution of all observations in clusters that we consider to be \class{X}-like based on their spectral appearance: clusters 17, 22, 35, 37, and 46.
 The employed model is a GMM with three components.
-In \cref{fig:resolve_emp}, we show the model fit to the albedo distribution of the \class{X}-complex, as well as the derived mean and standard deviations in $p_V$ for the \class{E}-, \class{M}-, and \class{P}-class.
-Any asteroid which falls into one of the aforementioned clusters and has an albedo observation is assigned based on its probability in this model to the respective class.
+In \cref{fig:resolve_emp} we show the model fit to the albedo distribution of the \class{X}-complex, as well as the derived mean and standard deviations in $p_V$ for classes \class{E}, \class{M}, and \class{P}.
+Any asteroid that falls into one of the these clusters and has an albedo observation is assigned based on its probability in this model to the respective class.
 The subclassification indicating the presence of features in the spectra (\class{e} and \class{k}) is retained and discussed in the following subsection.

-\subsubsection{Feature Flags}
+\subsubsection{Feature flags}